Tale of two walkouts: Texas Democrats hailed on left while Oregon Republicans vilified

 For the Senate Republicans who did flee, the departure was considerably less glamorous than that of the Texas Democrats, who scored a visit with Vice President Kamala Harris a day after arriving on a private jet at Washington Dulles International Airport.

-The Democrats have reportedly been staying at the Washington Plaza Hotel as groups like former Rep. Beto O’Rourke’s Powered by People raise money for their expenses, which are estimated to hit $1.5 million by the end of the special session on Aug.
+The Democrats have reportedly been staying at the Washington Plaza Hotel as groups such as former Rep. Beto O’Rourke’s Powered by People raise money for their expenses, which are estimated to hit $1.5 million by the end of the special session on Aug.
 6.

 Oregon state Sen. Kim Thatcher said she drove herself to neighboring Idaho.

-“I initially drove to Washington state, until Governor Jay Inslee, then a presidential candidate, stated none of us Senate Republicans were welcome there and indicated he would send law enforcement to find us,” Ms. Thatcher said in an email.
+“I initially drove to Washington state, until Gov. Jay Inslee, then a presidential candidate, stated none of us Senate Republicans were welcome there and indicated he would send law enforcement to find us,” Ms. Thatcher said in an email.
 “I then drove to Idaho, being extra careful to never exceed the speed limit.”

 Changing the rules

-The Oregon GOP penchant for walkouts has Democrats and progressive groups seeking to raise the costs for runaway legislators.
+The Oregon GOP penchant for walkouts has Democrats and far-left groups seeking to raise the costs for runaway legislators.

 A Democrat-backed group called No More Costly Walkouts is gathering signatures for 2022 ballot initiatives that would fine the runaway legislators $500 per day, eliminate their salaries and per diem reimbursements, and bar those with 10 or more unexcused absences from seeking reelection.

-“When lawmakers take an oath of office they promise to show up for Oregonians each and every day.
+“When lawmakers take an oath of office, they promise to show up for Oregonians each and every day.
 If they can’t do that on their own, we will change the rules so they have to,” Reed Scott-Schwalbach, vice president of the Oregon Education Association, said in a May 6 statement.

 The group filed another eight petitions in May that would enact changes such as changing the quorum requirement from two-thirds to a simple majority.